Pssst…Don’t miss the free graphics to print at the end of the post.

 It is my hope and prayer that you routinely (when I’m writing…) find inspiration and encouragement to keep faith fresh every time you click into my online family room.

-My Thanksgiving Gift to you.
-Click on each image to download and print.
+My grateful gift for you.
+Simply click on each image to download and print.

-Add your print to a frame and wa-la you’ve got a creative gift for your Thanksgiving crowd.
+Add your print to a frame and wa-la you’ve got a creative gift for a friend.
 Or for yourself–a little visual reminder the choose gratitude goes a long way!